 French Onion Soup

 Winter in Calgary can be exceptionally cold.
-French onion soup is one of my favourites to warm up with.
+French onion soup is one of my favorites to warm up with.
 This recipe has loads of caramelized onions scented with sherry wine, garlic, and herbs.
-I top it with gluten-free croutons, heaps of gruyere and parmesan cheese, then melt it to gooey perfection.
+I top it with toasted bread, heaps of gruyere, and parmesan cheese, then melt it to gooey perfection.

-For the recipe, I use a good quality chicken stock but you can use beef, pork, or vegetable stock if you prefer.
+For the recipe, I use good quality chicken stock but you can use beef, pork, or vegetable stock if you prefer.